1 / 9

 On the inside

-Vauxhall’s big family hatchback was a big seller.
-Fleet customers bought them by the tens of thousands, but things have changed, with the Insignia now battling with premium players like the BMW 3 Series, Audi A4 and Mercedes-Benz C-Class for that company money, and the upmarket cars have won.
-That’s not to say the Insignia isn’t worth considering, indeed, this Insignia Grand Sport, as Vauxhall insists on calling the Insignia, was launched in 2017, and it impressed then, and it continues to do so today.
+The Vauxhall Insignia family hatchback used to be a huge seller.
+Fleet customers bought them by the tens of thousands, but things have changed, with the Insignia now battling with premium players like the BMW 3 Series, Audi A4 and Mercedes-Benz C-Class – and losing.
+That’s not to say the Insignia isn’t worth considering.
+Indeed, as you'll read in our full 2022 Vauxhall Insignia Grand Sport review, the Insignia represents exceptional value for money.

 For just shy of £21,000 you can have an Insignia with 17-inch alloy wheels, a 7-inch touchscreen with fully integrated sat nav, Bluetooth, a leather covered steering wheel, air conditioning and Apple CarPlay and Android Auto as standard.